Psychiatric Mental Health Nurse Practitioner (PMHNP) Jobs

 Psychiatric Nurse Practitioner

-Aevum Behavioral Health is seeking compassionate and skilled Psychiatric Nurse Practitioners (PNPs) for part-time positions.
+Aevum Behavioral Health is seeking compassionate and skilled Psychiatric Nurse Practitioners (PNPs) for full-time or part-time positions.
 Join our dedicated team and provide in-person , patient-centered mental health care to residents of skilled nursing facilities.
 Founded and led by a psychologist, Aevum Behavioral Health is uniquely designed to offer exceptional, holistic mental health services.
 Set Your Own Schedule!
 At Aevum Behavioral Health, flexibility is key.
 Design a work schedule that complements your ideal work-life balance while focusing solely on clinical care.
 Our dedicated administrative team handles scheduling, billing, collections, and credentialing so you can concentrate on providing excellent patient care.
-Exciting Benefits: Flexible scheduling for optimal work-life balance Highly competitive compensation: $85-$100 an hour Not fee for service!
-Inclusive and supportive workplace culture Opportunities for professional growth and education Qualifications: Active and unrestricted license as a Psychiatric Nurse Practitioner (NP).
+Exciting Benefits: Comprehensive Medical/Dental/Vision Benefits Generous PTO and 401(k) plan Flexible scheduling for optimal work-life balance Highly competitive compensation: $110,000–$130,000 annually (full-time) Inclusive and supportive workplace culture Opportunities for professional growth and education Part-Time Opportunities: We also offer flexible part-time roles to accommodate professionals seeking to diversify their work while maintaining a steady income as a 1099 contractor.
+Qualifications: Active and unrestricted license as a Psychiatric Nurse Practitioner (NP).
 Certification in psychiatry/mental health (PMHNP-BC) is required.
 Experience in psychiatric evaluations, medication management, and treatment planning.
-Strong understanding of mental health disorders and treatment modalities.
+DEA Registration Strong understanding of mental health disorders and treatment modalities.
 Experience using electronic health records (EHR) systems.
 Responsibilities: Conduct psychiatric evaluations and develop individualized treatment plans.
 Provide medication management and ongoing psychiatric care.
 Collaborate with interdisciplinary teams to ensure comprehensive patient care.
 Maintain accurate and timely documentation in EHR systems.
 Diversity and Inclusion Aevum Behavioral Health is committed to fostering a diverse and inclusive workplace.
 We are an equal opportunity employer and encourage individuals of all backgrounds, including veterans and military spouses, to apply.

 Aevum Behavioral Health